Top 15 Best NBA Players of All Time

 View post on Twitter

 What is there to say about Pippen?
 Well, he is a six-time NBA Champion, winning the biggest prize in basketball three consecutive times twice in his career.
 He was an NBA All-Star on seven occasions, one of which he won the game MVP.
-Pippen was selected for eight consecutive NBA All-Defensive First Teams, plus he was the 1995 NBA steals leader.
-Perhaps you could say he never stepped out of Jordan’s shadow.
-Others would argue that he made the right decision in helping Jordan dominate the court for most of the 90s.
+They selected Pippen for eight consecutive NBA All-Defensive First Teams, plus he was the 1995 NBA steals leader.
+Some purists would say he never stepped out of Jordan’s shadow.
+We believe he made the right decision in helping Jordan dominate the court for most of the 90s.
 Whatever your opinion is, Scottie Pippen played a humongous role in basketball history.

 • Height: 6 ft 8 (203cm)